 Put simply, every action you take on social networks should be a part of a larger social media marketing strategy.
-That means every Tweet, reply, like and comment should all be guided by a plan and driving towards pre-determined goals.
-It might sound complicated, but if you take the time to create a comprehensive social media plan, the rest of your social efforts should follow naturally.
+That means every post, reply, like, and comment should all be guided by a plan that’s driving toward business goals.
+It might sound complicated, but if you take the time to create a comprehensive social media strategy, the rest of your social efforts should follow naturally.
 Everyone can do this if they approach it correctly.

-Learn what a social media marketing plan should include, and follow our 6-step plan for creating your own:
+Learn what a social media marketing plan should include, and follow our six-step plan for creating your own.

 What is a social media marketing plan?

 A social media marketing plan is the summary of everything you plan to do and hope to achieve for your business using social networks.
 This plan should comprise an audit of where your accounts are today, goals for where you want them to be in the near future, and all the tools you want to use to get there.